micahcowan/bobbin/README.md

 ##### -v, --verbose

 Increase **bobbin**'s informational output.
-Use again for even more.
+Can specify multiple times.

 Normally **bobbin** only produces information about program-ending errors, or warnings about configuration or situations that might lead to unexpected operation.
+Specifying -v once increases the number of informational messages, and a second -v makes things quite verbose.
+A third -v causes low-level debug information to be included.

 ##### -q, --quiet